 [23-DEC-22] Nathan examines the extent to which one TCB detector module will detect the signal fed into a neighboring detector module, and in particular how the two shield covers over the preamplifier and limiting amplifier will affect such cross-talk.
 He reports, "The lowest power input required to experience crosstalk in the TCB is −17 dBm and this is true with or without the shields on the detector modules."

 We have eight antennas in an FE5A canopy and 14 kSPS of transmitters each being received by most of the antennas.
 The antennas are split into sixteen signals and fed into a TCB-A16.
 We see DMERR flashing.
 In the current firmware v2.3, a detector module asserts DMERR for one of three reasons: write to full buffer, read from empty buffer, or failure of its phase-locked loop (PLL) to lock to the incoming DMCK.
 The first two conditions are latched, so the DMERR light on the display panel will remain lit until reset.
 The PLL error, however, persists only so long as the failure to lock persists.
-The flashing DMERR light on the display panel, which we observed also in our pervious, indicates intermittent failure of one or more detector module PLLs.
+The flashing DMERR light on the display panel, which we observed also previously, indicates intermittent failure of one or more detector module PLLs.
 We see the red light flashing on DM3 and later DM1 and DM2.
 The failure to lock stops when we turn off the transmitters and starts again when we turn them on again.

 In the hours before we see the significance of the flashing DMERR light, we are examining the raw data from the TCB.
 We observe runs of duplicates spread over several clock ticks.
 In one case we observe the same message from the same detector module stored twice with different timestamps.
 We update detector module and base board firmware to delay or disable writing to all FIFO buffers when the buffers are full.
 Updating the base board firmware does not stop the duplicates.
 Our latest Receiver Instrument shows us raw messages and gives us a duplicate count we can watch as we are downloading the data.
 We are seeing 7k messages per half-second, containing 600 duplicates.
 These 7k are what is left of roughly 200k read from the detector modules after the base board's duplicate elimination.
 We re-program the detector modules starting at DM1 and working our way up to DM16.
 As we re-program a detector module, readout of the higher-numbered DMs is disabled and the duplicate count drops below 100.
 When we get to DM10, the duplicate count starts to rise.
 By the time we have reprogrammed all of them, the duplicate count is back to 600 and the red error lights are flickering on DM1 and DM2.
 We turn off the transmitters and the error lights turn off.
 With one or two transmitters in the enclosure, no detector modules fail to lock and duplicate elimination is perfect.

 We suspect that activity on the daisy chain is inducing noise on DMCK.
-When the readout rate approaches 100 kMPS, we start to see failure to lock.
+When the readout rate approaches 100 kSPS, we start to see failure to lock.
 The DMCK signal propagates from the base board logic chip past DM1 to DM16 and then to the display panel, where it reflects back to DM1.
 The DMCK signal is most corrupted by reflections at DM1 and DM2.
 It is these that fail to lock first.
 Right now we believe we have C48 = 100 pF loading DMCK at DM1 and 4 mA drive current from the base board logic chip.

 [24-DEC-22] We remove C48.
 With 0 kSPS all DMs lock.
 At 5 kSPS DM1 fails to lock, and DM2-DM4 fail intermittently to lock.